 Jamie went to the window and pulled the curtains apart, then stared in shock at what he saw outside.
 A minute later, Jamie was downstairs unlocking the front door.

 ‘Jamie, what are you doing?’ his mother cried.

 But it was too late.
 He flung the door open and everywhere they looked – the grass, the trees, the cars – it was all coated in a thick layer of pristine, real white snow.
 The mother stared, mesmorised.

 ‘I don’t think …’ His mother scrutinised the snow with great discomfort.
 But after a long pause, she gave a faint nod.

 Jamie had never seen snow in his life, let alone walked on it and felt it to the touch of his fingertips.
 It was everything he hoped it would be.
-He considered building a snowman, like the kids on television – but remembered his mother in the doorway.
+Should he build a snowman, like the kids on television?
+He remembered his mother in the doorway.
 She shook her head, knowing what he was going to suggest.
 He went to her with his arm outstretched.
-She stared at it with terror, but found solace in Jamie’s expectant, loving eyes.
+She stared at it with terror, but found solace in Jamie’s expectant, loving stare.
 Still shivering, she took his hand and ever so gradually, Jamie led her out into the snow.

 She yelped at the chilling moisture seeping through her fluffy slippers.
 Neighbours across the street clocked their presence and waved merrily.
 She gave them a feeble smile.
 On the tree at the end of the lawn, there sat the robin like before.
 It tweeted at the pair, seemingly glad to see them.
 Then, once again, it flew away.
 This Christmas, Jamie had done what he never thought he could do.
 For the first time in many years, his mother had taken her first steps in the outside world – and Jamie had a feeling they would be the first of many to come.